 You may be eligible for a free bus pass if you're a Surrey resident who is 66 or older.

 Please ensure that correct and full page images of documents are included as incorrect proof will delay your application.
+You can apply up to 28 days in advance of the date you are eligible.

 If your application is successful, your pass will be posted to you.
 If your application is not successful, we will contact you for further information.